krolow/queue-run/docs/Deploying.md

 You can verify your domain in one of two ways:

-- dns — Recommended but could take a while to verify
+- dns — Recommended, expect this to take a few minutes (DNS propagation)
-- email — Usually quicker you will receive an email immediately
+- email — You need to be able to receive email on the domain you're verifying

 QueueRun will create a TLS certificate for you.
-Your HTTP API will be available on the main domain, while WebSocket are available a sub domain.
+Your HTTP API will be available on the main domain, while WebSocket use the sub-domain `ws`.

-Your backend is not aware of the new domain until you deploy again it will use the old URLs.
+Your backend is not aware of the new domain until you re-deploy the project.

 ## Environment Variables